dipc-cc/sp2graph/README.md

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<my-python-home>/lib

 ## Contributions, issues and bugs ##
-Contributions are highly appreciated.
+Contributions are highly appreciated!

-If you find any bug please form a [bug report/issue][issues]
+If you find any bug please form a [bug report/issue][issues].

 If you have a fix please consider adding a [pull request][pulls].